 Massapequa Park, New York

-The expansive Massapequa Preserve, offering 423 acres of trails, ponds, and woodlands ideal for hiking, biking, birdwatching, and fishing.
-Families also enjoy Brady Park, which features playgrounds, sports fields, and a picnic-friendly environment.
+The expansive Massapequa Preserve offers roughly 423 acres of trails, ponds, and woodlands for walking, biking, birdwatching, and fishing.
+Families also enjoy nearby Brady Park, a village gathering place with playgrounds, sports facilities, and picnic-friendly green space.
 File photo: Mike Oppedisano, licensed.

 Community & Lifestyle